All Episodes

 More than 100 ballots were discovered in a Seattle warehouse.

-None of this constitutes proof the election was stolen, but it should have been enough to prompt Mr. McKay, a Democrat, U.S. attorney, to investigate.
+None of this constitutes proof the election was stolen, but it should have been enough to prompt Mr. McKay, a Democrat U.S. attorney, to investigate.

-U.S. attorney David Iglesias did establish a voter fraud task force in 2004.
+U.S. Attorney David Iglesias did establish a voter fraud task force in 2004.

 As John Fund of the Wall Street Journal reported at the time, Acorn's director Matt Henderson refused to answer questions in court about whether his group had illegally made copies of voter registration cards in the run-up to the 2004 election.

-So as far as for some of the other fired attorneys, at least one of their dismissals seemed to owe to differences with the administration about the death penalty, another to questions about the attorney's managerial skills.
+So as for some of the other fired attorneys, at least one of their dismissals seemed to owe to differences with the administration about the death penalty, another to questions about the attorney's managerial skills.

 And not surprisingly, the fired attorneys are insisting their dismissals were unfair.